Nativity of the Blessed Virgin Mary Catholic Church: Other structures

 Two former parish schools lie along Cassella-Montezuma Road, immediately south of the church.
 These one-room schools share several architectural features, including double round windows and double doors on their facades.
 Many parishes in the region built schools for their children; while many one-room schools have been demolished or greatly changed, others have been converted into parish halls or other non-scholastic types of buildings.

 Soon after the establishment of the parish, the Sisters of the Precious Blood founded a convent approximately 0.5 mi south of Cassella.
-Built in 1850 and known as the "Gruenwald Convent," it once housed sixty nuns.
+Built in 1850 and known as the "Gruenwald Convent", it once housed 60 nuns.
 This building no longer functions as a convent.

 Recognition

 In 1977, Nativity Church and its rectory were recorded by the Ohio Historic Inventory, a historic preservation survey conducted by the Ohio Historical Society.
 Although the survey observed that no efforts were being made toward the preservation of the buildings, both were classified as being in good condition on the interior and the exterior, and no threats to their continued existence could be found.
 Two years later, the church and rectory were listed together on the National Register of Historic Places because of their well-preserved historic architecture.
-Thirty-two other properties, including twenty-five other churches, were listed on the Register at the same time as part of a multiple property submission of Precious Blood-related buildings in far western Ohio.
-Included among these buildings were the Gruenwald Convent and most of the other churches of the Marion Catholic Community; Precious Blood Church in Chickasaw was not included, but its school and rectory were listed.
+At the same time, 32 other properties, including 25 churches, were listed on the Register as part of a multiple property submission of Precious Blood-related buildings in far western Ohio.
+Included among these are the Gruenwald Convent and most other churches of the Marion Catholic Community; Precious Blood Church in Chickasaw is not included, but its school and rectory are.